Dev-rajesh-187/dev-rajesh-187/CONTRIBUTING.md

 # Author

-Kalyan Kanuri
+Rajesh Devaguptapu

 > If anyone wants to contribute please create a pull request and get it approved by tagging me